• Skip to primary navigation

 I have a few skulls that someone tried to cook but gave up.
 Will my beetles finish the cooked meat?

 They may, and it’s certainly worth a try, but Dermestid beetles and larvae prefer raw meat that is on the dry side.
-I suggest peeling off what you can remove easily, then letting it dry out a bit if it isn’t dry already.
-It should be about the consistency of a moist beef jerky (as opposed to brands that are super tough and dry).
+Consider peeling off what you can remove easily, then letting it dry out if it isn’t already.
+It should be about the consistency of moist beef jerky, as opposed to super tough and dry.

 When using the cleaner crew is there a need for a substrate for the crew to hide and reproduce in?